Happy New Year! May 2018 be filled with laughter, joy, love, good health, successes and all-round-awesomeness!

 - Don’t try to follow the action, let the action unfold in the frame (following action is for pros)

 - Keep the camera as still as possible (see above)

-- Get as close into the action as possible
+- Get as close to the action as possible

 - Shoot in short concise spurts